publicocean0/docker-oracle-java/README.md

 # docker-oracle-java
-docker building minimal debian with oracle jdk.
+docker building minimal debian with oracle jdk(version for server use).